Why Your Garbage Disposal Jams After Every Holiday Meal: A Connecticut Kitchen Survival Guide

 - Pasta and rice: These expandable starches continue swelling in your drain, creating blockages hours later

-Older Connecticut homes present another challenge.
+Older Connecticut homes add another layer of risk.
 Many properties built before the 1970s have narrower drain pipes than modern construction standards require.
-If you're living in one of Hartford County's charming older neighborhoods or a historic Fairfield County home, your plumbing system may already be working at reduced capacity before the holidays even begin.
+If you're in one of Hartford County's older neighborhoods or a historic Fairfield County home, your plumbing system may already be working at reduced capacity before the holidays even begin.

 The Reset Button vs. a Real Problem: When DIY Fixes Fail

 Most homeowners know about the reset button on the bottom of the disposal unit.
-When your disposal stops working, pressing this button often solves the immediate problem.
-You can also try inserting an Allen wrench into the bottom port to manually rotate the grinding plate and dislodge stuck debris.
+Pressing it often solves an immediate garbage disposal jam.
+You can also insert an Allen wrench into the bottom port to manually rotate the grinding plate and dislodge stuck debris.

-However, if you find yourself hitting that reset button repeatedly, or if the wrench trick provides only temporary relief, you're likely dealing with something more serious than a standard garbage disposal jam.
+But if you're hitting that reset button repeatedly, or if the wrench trick provides only temporary relief, you're likely dealing with something more serious.
 Here's how to tell the difference:

 - Simple jam: The disposal hums briefly, stops, and works fine after reset